 Our club number is 918-582-3922.
 By accessing this number you can hear the current weeks events, special notices or leave mes-

 Be Safe!
 Obey all safety rules!

 Tulsa Red Castle Gun Club has acquired property at 11th Street and South Zunis, in Tulsa.
-This is the site of our Indoor Range and Meeting/Classroom Facilities.
+This is the site of our newest facility, an indoor gun range.

 28 August 1963

 13 Oct.
 1964, 28 Apr.
 1966, 20 Mar.
 1969, 10 Sep.
 1970, 21 Sep.
 1972, 10 Oct.
 1979, 10 Nov.
 1983, 29 Oct.
 1984, 25 Nov.
 1986, 26 Oct.1987, 31 Oct.
 1988, 26 Oct.
 1992, 26 Jul.

 1993, 28 Nov.
 1994, 31 Jul.
 1995, 27 Sep.
 1999, 29 Apr.
 2002, 28 Oct.
 2002, 26 Sep.
 2005, 26 Oct.
 2009, 25 Jul, 2011, 29 Apr., 2013, 26 Jan.
 2015, Mar 27, 2017.

 Affiliated With The